-Cathy O’Dowd is the first woman in the world to climb Mount Everest, the world’s highest mountain, from both it’s north and south sides.
+Cathy O’Dowd is the first woman in the world to climb Mount Everest, from both its north and south sides.

 In 1998 she took on the challenge of the treacherous north side of Everest, where George Mallory had famously disappeared in 1924.
 Her attempt ended just hours below the summit when she stopped to try and save a dying American woman.

-O’Dowd has written two books about her Everest experiences, Everest: Free to Decide, co-written with Ian Woodall, and Just for the Love of it, translated into German as Aus Liebe Zum Berg.
+O’Dowd has written two books about her Everest experiences, Everest: Free to Decide, co-written with Ian Woodall, and Just for the Love of it.

 In 2000 she became only the fourth woman in the world to climb Lhotse, the world’s fourth highest mountain.